This post may contain affiliate links. Please see our disclosure policy.

 Another sauce you can make with these fried shrimp sandwiches is my boom boom sauce recipe!
 It’s a quick zesty sauce, similar to a remoulade!

-Bread is a critical component of this poboy sandwich, so make sure to use a french loaf/french roll or baguette.
+Bread is a critical component of this poboy sandwich, so make sure to use a french loaf/french roll or french baguette.
 The pillowy soft interior with hard outer shell are perfect for this recipe.

 If you can’t find french bread, you can use sub rolls.
 The kind of bread you use is a critical aspect of the po’boy so keep this in mind when making this recipe.